-Following four years study, having completed a Diploma in Music with honours, Bruce attended the 1995 Shell Darwin International Guitar Festival and Competition, in which he became a semi-finalist and participated in masterclasses with internationally renowned guitarists John Williams and Stepan Rak.
+Following four years of intensive study, Bruce attained a Diploma in Music with honours and showcased his talent on the international stage at the 1995 Shell Darwin International Guitar Festival and Competition.
+There, he emerged as a semi-finalist, participating in masterclasses with world-renowned guitarists John Williams and Stepan Rak.

-In 1998, Bruce took his guitar and music to audiences in Austria, the Czech Republic and Great Britain.
-The highlight of this European tour being a shared concert with the Czech virtuoso guitarist and composer, Stepan Rak, at the prestigious Dum U Kamenneho Zvonu (Stone Bell Palace) in the heart of Prague.
-A concert in England marked the beginning of friendship with and respect for UK guitar composer and teacher, Derek Hasted, and members of the Derek Hasted Guitar Orchestra.
+Bruce's musical journey extended to Europe in 1998, where he shared the stage with Czech virtuoso guitarist and composer Stepan Rak at the Dum U Kamenneho Zvonu (Stone Bell Palace) in Prague.
+This tour also marked the beginning of friendships with UK guitar composer and teacher Derek Hasted and members of the Derek Hasted Guitar Orchestra.

 Established as a Radio New Zealand recording artist, Bruce Paine has delved into recording projects with passion.
 He has released seven solo guitar CDs, exploring unique acoustic spaces such as the grand foyer of the Auckland War Memorial Museum, St Michael's Catholic Church in Remuera Auckland and the historic Tua Marina Church in Blenheim.